 “I’ve moved a few times and I haven’t got the paperwork”

 This isn’t a problem!
 The lenders have all been told By the Financial Conduct Authority, their regulator, to co-operate with PPI claims.
-They will look through their records to see what you paid, not tell you you have to prove anything.
+They will look through their records to see what you paid, not say you have to prove anything.
 You can still reclaim PPI, even if the account was paid in full and closed.

 Read this story about a man who claimed back a massive amount of PPI from several different banks when he had no paperwork at all at the start.
 He was in a DMP.
 Some of the money was set off against his debts, but the rest was paid to him and he is going to use it to make Full & Final settlement offers to his creditors.
 This is a great use of PPI payouts in a DMP.